- A pot big enough to hold one gallon of milk

 - Form the cheese.
 You can make the stretched curd into a large ball, or a collection of small balls.
 You can braid it, or make it into a log, or roll it into a number of sticks.
 Be creative!

 - Cool the cheese by submerging it in the bowl of refrigerated water.
-Leave it there for 15 minutes, then put it in the bowl of water that was placed in the freezer for 2-5 minutes, or until thoroughly chilled.
+Leave it there for 15 minutes, then put it into the bowl of water that was placed in the freezer for 2-5 minutes, or until thoroughly chilled.
 This cooling step is important to keep the cheese from becoming grainy.

 USING A MICROWAVE TO STRETCH THE CURDS

 - Ladle the curds into a large microwaveable bowl and drain off the whey.
 Use rubber gloves if you like.
 Don’t press too much.

 - Microwave for one minute, then fold the curds gently into the center of the bowl, draining off more whey.
 Add 1 teaspoon salt (optional).